oyin-bo/three-g/README.md

 A high-performance particle visualization engine that transforms raw spatial data into luminous cosmic beauty.
 Whether fed from CPU arrays or GPU textures, it renders hundreds of thousands of glowing particles with atmospheric fog effects—all while maintaining silky-smooth frame rates.

 ### 2. **Particle Physics System** (`particleSystem`)
-A GPU-native N-body gravitational simulator with three computational methods:
+A GPU-native N-body gravitational simulator with four computational methods:

 - **Quadrupole** (default): 2nd-order Barnes-Hut tree-code with quadrupole moments and improved multipole acceptance criterion (MAC).
 Provides superior accuracy with better force approximations at distance.
 - **Monopole**: 1st-order Barnes-Hut tree-code using only monopole moments (center of mass).
 The classic approach with simpler computations.
+- **Mesh**: Hybrid Particle-Mesh method combining FFT-based far-field forces with local near-field corrections.
+Offers smooth, artifact-free forces with O(N + M log M) complexity.
-- **Spectral** (experimental): Particle-Mesh method with FFT-based Poisson solver.
-Uses spectral techniques for smooth long-range forces, currently under development.
+- **Spectral** (experimental): Pure Particle-Mesh method with FFT-based Poisson solver.
+Uses spectral techniques for smooth long-range forces, currently under active development.

-All methods compute O(N log N) physics entirely on the GPU.
+All methods compute O(N log N) or better physics entirely on the GPU.
 Both physics and particle rendering share GPU resources, avoiding memory bottlenecks.

 These modules can operate independently or in concert.
 The **mass spot mesh** is agnostic to its data source—it happily consumes static arrays, procedural generators, or dynamic GPU textures from any GPGPU simulation.
 The **particle system** produces GPU-resident position and color textures that plug directly into the renderer's texture mode, creating a zero-copy pipeline from physics to pixels.

 ## Features

 - **massSpotMesh**: Efficient particle rendering with glow effects
-- **particleSystem**: GPU-based O(N log N) gravitational physics with three computational methods:
+- **particleSystem**: GPU-based O(N log N) gravitational physics with four computational methods:
   - **Quadrupole**: 2nd-order Barnes-Hut with improved accuracy
   - **Monopole**: Classic 1st-order Barnes-Hut
+  - **Mesh**: Hybrid PM/FFT with near-field correction
-  - **Spectral**: FFT-based Particle-Mesh (experimental)
+  - **Spectral**: Pure FFT-based Particle-Mesh (experimental)
 - Scales to 200,000+ particles at 10-30 FPS
 - Zero CPU involvement: all computation on GPU